alexyuly/chil/README.md

 ### Static Type System

-`vocalize` uses a strong static type system to enforce the types of connections allowed within its component graph.
+`vocalize` uses a strong static type system to enforce the types of connections allowed within its graph of data.
 All type names are notated as strings, which may contain spaces or any other valid JSON characters.
 Conventionally, all type names should be notated in lower case with spaces added between words.

+###

-### Specific Value Types
+### Value Types

-A *specific value type* is a given set of specific values.
+A *value type* is a given set of specific values.

 - JavaScript Numbers: `"number"`
 - JavaScript Strings: `"string"`
 - JavaScript Booleans: `"boolean"`

-### Generic Value Types
+### Value Type Generics

-A generic type is a function of other types called *type arguments*.
-There are two *generic value types*: vectors and structs.
+A generic is a function of other types called *type arguments*.
+There are two *value type generics*: vectors and structs.

 #### vector